Mohosin999/Mohosin999/README.md

 ## 🚀 About Me
 With over 3 years of experience in front-end development, I’m an expert at creating high-performance, scalable web applications that maximize user experience and business success.
-My skills are JavaScript, TypeScript, React, and Next.js, and I have a deep understanding of building RESTful APIs using Node.js, Express & MongoDB.
+My skills are JavaScript, TypeScript, React, and Next.js, and I have a deep understanding of building RESTful APIs using Node.js, Express.js & MongoDB.

 Recently, I’ve been building websites with AI-powered features integrated directly into the workflow.
 This approach ensures that the solutions I deliver stay modern, efficient, and ahead of the curve.